microsoft/checkedc-llvm-test-suite/docs/Benchmarking-on-Windows.md

 ```
 ~/mysandbox/bin/python setup.py install.
 ```
-There will be many error messages.
+There will be many warning messages.

 ## (Temporary) Build a Linux version of clang
 The Windows Subsystem for Linux added the ability to